igorseabra4/RenderWareFile/README.md

-RenderWareBSP is a small library for working with RenderWare binary files.
+RenderWareFile is a small library for working with RenderWare binary files.